eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 #### Rename Everything
 Make sure to rename config files and their content to something that better reflects your project.
 In fact you should rename everything.
-In config folder you will find reverse proxy configuration files for both Apache and Nginx.
-You can use your own.
-Those files are for
-Choose whatever suits you the best.

 #### php.ini
 There is also php.ini file in case you need specific configurations for PHP (e.g. upload_max_filesize).